“Fan Chats” is our series of videos in which we meet supporters of English football…

 “City!” is a Blast to the Past of English Football

-The “behind the scenes” video of a football club has become almost a cliche at this point.
+The “behind the scenes” video of a football club has become almost a cliché at this point.
 But there was a time when that wasn’t the case.
-And if you want to visit that time — as well as time-travel to a place so far back that Manchester City was a struggling club — then head over to YouTube and check out “City!”
+And if you want to visit that time — as well as time-travel to a place so long ago that Manchester City was a struggling club — then head over to YouTube and check out “City!”